Ride Concepts Traverse - Women's Review

 Comfort

 A comfortable shoe is one that you don't think much about while wearing.
-The Ride Concepts Traverse is incredibly comfortable and supportive and our testers are pleasantly surprised at how little we think about them while riding.
-Unlike other shoes we tested, the Traverse has an asymmetrical medial collar with D30 Impact Protection, or in layman's terms support on the inside ankle (the side facing your bikes chainstays).
-We appreciate the additional protection support the symmetrical collar provides yey still allows our ankle and foot move freely.
+The Traverse is incredibly comfortable and supportive and our testers are pleasantly surprised at how little we think about them while riding.
+Unlike other shoes we tested, the Traverse has an asymmetrical medial collar with D30 Impact Protection, or in layman's terms support on the inside ankle (the side facing your bike's chainstays).
+We appreciate the additional protection and support the asymmetrical collar provides yet still allows our ankle and foot to move freely.

-Our testers do not have any fit issues with the Traverse whose toebox is a bit narrower than the other shoes we tested who have a boxier fit.
+Our testers do not have any fit issues with the Traverse whose toebox is a bit narrower than the other shoes we tested that have a boxier fit.
 We are able to dial in the fit with the provided laces, velcro closure, and elastic lace retainer on the tongue.
-We did note that the velcro closure on the Traverse is in a better position than on other shoes whose velcro felt a bit high on the ankle and is also much too long.
+We did note that the velcro closure on the Traverse is in a better position than on other shoes.
 The Traverse's velcro strap sits at the lower part of the ankle, avoiding touching any areas that could make it uncomfortable.
 We also found our foot to have less fore and aft movement in the Traverse compared to other shoes tested.

-The only thing lacking on the Traverse is a welded tongue.
-While not something we would typically think about, we do feel models with a welded tongue to prevent dirt from entering our shoes.
-Over the course of our testing, we found the Ride Concept Traverse to be the most comfortable shoe for our foot due to the fit, comfort, and ankle support.
+The only thing lacking on the Traverse is a gusseted tongue.
+While not something we would typically think about, we do feel models with a gusseted tongue to prevent dirt from entering our shoes.
+Over the course of our testing, we found the Ride Concept Traverse to be on of the most comfortable shoes for our foot due to the fit, comfort, and ankle support.

 Walkability